Subjected to employment discrimination, harassment or bullying in the workplace?

-If you believe you have been the victim of discrimination or adverse action in the course of your employment, call our employment lawyers or contact us online via the form below.
+If you believe you have been the victim of discrimination or adverse action in the course of your employment, contact us online via the form below.

 Note: Some jurisdictions have extremely short time periods for making claims in the case of termination of employment.
 If you have been terminated from your employment, you should seek advice as soon as possible.

 Bullying at work can take many forms, and have serious consequences.
 Our expert employment lawyers can provide you with advice and representation in cases of bullying and harassment which has occurred in the course of your employment.